tarwn/lessthandot-hugo/blogs/content/posts/2010-08-18-making-ssis-dynamic-configuration-manage.md

 ---
 Every task that is out there to enable SSIS to be more, 'dynamic', ensures that we can develop reusable and more manageable solutions.
 Variables and configuration files along with package configurations are all part in allowing packages to become dynamic in this way.
 You may be thinking right now that it would be cool to have something like a date variable so you could use it in an Execute SQL Statement or such.
 That and a lot of other common uses are indeed, part of making a package dynamic.
 However, we can push this much further and bring out the essential foundation of configurations and variables in working freely from environment to environment.

-To get going, let’s look at one of the most common settings you will have internal to your packages: database connections.
+To get going, let's look at one of the most common settings you will have internal to your packages: database connections.
 The connection management in SSIS allows us to completely set all the key properties of the connections internally from the use of configuration management.

 **The example:**

 Create a new package to start adding and editing some tasks.
 In the package, create an ADO.NET connection named, ServerSourceConnection.
 Set this connection to an available instance and save the connection.
-To configure this to be manipulated with a configuration file, right click an empty space in the Control Flow window and select, Package Configurations…
+To configure this to be manipulated with a configuration file, right click an empty space in the Control Flow window and select, Package Configurations...

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/dynossis_1.gif" alt="" title="" width="319" height="227" />